AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 > Review the website you identified above.
 (1 paragraph)
 > In your review, include a discussion common design patterns and interactivity in the site.

 The website appears to be a single page that has content load in as one scrolls.
 The wide screen has a menu at the top that drops down when the user hovers over it displaying further options.
 At the top is the name, and location and contact information.
 There is a background image with solid color blocks with text on it to contrast the text and the background image.
 This website does a good job of sorting the content and making it clear when there are divides.
 This is because the site uses a menu with a dropdown menu.
 Furthermore, as the user scrolls, the content gradually fades into existance so the user knows it is looking at new content.
 For the narrow page the page now has a hamburger menu as the menu.
 The content is separated into square sections as the user scrolls.
-The content is the same, howeve, but it makes the content easier to understand by separating it into sections.
+The content is the same, however, but it makes the content easier to understand by separating it into sections.

 ### Example Website 2 Review (Milestone 2)
 > Review the website you identified above.
 (1 paragraph)